(Stock Image)

 1st app.
 Dr. Death; 2nd Batman cover

-Kane's cover packs a powerful punch, too, portraying the Caped Crusader's first brawl with a proper supervillain.
+Kane's cover also portrays the Caped Crusader's first brawl with a proper supervillain.
 Dr. Karl Hellfern, aka Doctor Death, creates a powerful poison that he'll release upon Gotham City if the wealthiest citizens don't meet his demands.
 It's well documented that Batman stories took on a lighter tone as Robin came along and the hero moved into his own book.
 This issue, however, has Batman taking a bullet to the shoulder and other great pulp elements.
 The scarcity of these ground-zero Dark Knight Detective issues has collectors taking notice whenever these classics come up for auction.

 Artists Information